 Smoking restrictions in national parks

-On 1 February 2017, smoking restrictions were applied to Queensland’s national parks.
+Smoking restrictions apply on Queensland’s national parks.
 Smoking restrictions in parks are one of several Queensland Health initiatives to reduce smoking rates in Queensland, limit people’s exposure to second-hand smoke and make more outdoor places smoke-free.

 Every year 3700 smokers in Queensland die from smoking-related diseases.
 Even passive smoking—breathing in the smoke from other people’s cigarettes—can adversely affect your health causing cancer and other life-threatening diseases.